bmyers4495/Bible-Studies/Articles/The Resurrection Amazing Conspiracy or Fact of History.md

 remembered three of them as my former acquaintance.
-I was very sorry at this in my mind, and went with tears in my eyes to Titus, and told him of them; so he immediately commanded them to be taken down, and to have the greatest care taken of them, in order to their recovery; yet two of them died under the physician’s hand, while the third recovered.
-A camp, as I came back, I saw many captives crucified; and remembered three of them as my former acquaintance.
 I was very sorry at this in my mind, and went with tears in my eyes to Titus, and told him of them; so he immediately commanded them to be taken down, and to have the greatest care taken of them, in order to their recovery; yet two of them died under the physician’s hand, while the third recovered (Life of Josephus, 420-422).

 #### Problems With Swoon Theory